 Role Player Roles and Responsibilities Local Municipality Prepare and adopt the IDP Process Plan.
-Undertake the overall management and co-ordination of the IDP process which includes ensuring that : all relevant role-players are appropriately involved; - appropriate mechanisms and procedures for community participation are applied; - events are undertaken in accordance with the approved time schedule; - the IDP relates to the real burning issues in the municipality; and - the sector planning requirements are satisfied.
+Undertake the overall management and co-ordination of the IDP process which includes ensuring that: - all relevant role-players are appropriately involved; - appropriate mechanisms and procedures for community participation are applied; - events are undertaken in accordance with the approved time schedule; - the IDP relates to the real burning issues in the municipality; and - the sector planning requirements are satisfied.
 Prepare and adopt the IDP.
 Adjust the IDP in accordance with the MEC's proposal.
-Ensure that the annual business plans, budget and performance management system are linked to and based on the IDP.
+Ensure that the annual business plans, budget and performance management system are linked to and based on the IDP. the process to review the SDF in the 2017/18 financial year be linked to the IDP process.
 Local residents, communities and Represent interests and contribute knowledge and ideas in the IDP process by participating in and through the Ward Committees or IDP Forum to - stakeholders analyse issues, determine priorities, and provide input; keep their constituencies informed on IDP activities and their outcomes; and discuss and comment on the draft IDP.
 District Municipality District Municipality prepare a District Framework (Sec 27 of the MSA).
 Fulfil a coordination and facilitation role by - - ensuring alignment of the IDP's of the municipalities in the district council area; - ensuring alignment between the district and local planning; facilitation of alignment of IDP's with other spheres of government and sector departments; and preparation of joint strategy workshops with local municipalities, provincial and national role-players and other subject matter specialists.
-Provincial Government • Ensure horizontal alignment of the IDP's of the district municipalities within the province; Ensure vertical/sector alignment between provincial sector departments/ provincial strategic plans and the IDP process at local/district level by - guiding the provincial sector departments' participation in and their required contribution to the municipal IDP process; and guiding them in assessing draft IDP's and aligning their sector programmes and budgets with the IDP's.
+Provincial Government Ensure horizontal alignment of the IDP's of the district municipalities within the province; • Ensure vertical/sector alignment between provincial sector departments/ provincial strategic plans and the IDP process at local/district level by - - guiding the provincial sector departments' participation in and their required contribution to the municipal IDP process; and guiding them in assessing draft IDP's and aligning their sector programmes and budgets with the IDP's.
 Efficient financial management of provincial IDP grants; Monitor the progress of the IDP processes; Facilitate resolution of disputes related to IDP; Assist municipalities in the IDP drafting process where required; Organise IDP-related training where required; Co-ordinate and manage the MEC's assessment of IDP's.

-Role Player Roles and Responsibilities Corporate Service Providers Contribute relevant information on the provincial sector departments' plans, programmes, budgets, objectives, strategies and projects in a concise and accessible manner.
+Role Player Roles and Responsibilities Sector Departments and Corporate Service Providers Contribute relevant information on the provincial sector departments' plans, programmes, budgets, objectives, strategies and projects in a concise and accessible manner.
 Contribute sector expertise and technical knowledge to the formulation of municipal strategies and projects.
 Engage in a process of alignment with district municipalities.
 Participate in the provincial management system of co-ordination.
+Contribute to the review process of the SDF